Choose language

 Distributed knowledge work needs time tracking that respects autonomy.
 Light-touch automatic tracking or self-reported timesheets with approval workflows are common.
 Heavy surveillance time tracking damages culture and gets dropped within months.

 Clean time tracking data is what makes payroll fast.
 The integration usually flows: clock-in events → auto-generated timesheet → manager review and approval → export to payroll system.
-Common payroll integrations include QuickBooks, Gusto, ADP, Paychex, Rippling, and Xero.
+Shifton provides payroll-ready exports and an open API for common payroll systems.
 Direct API integrations move data without CSV juggling.
 Without integration, timesheets are exported, manually re-entered, and any error compounds in the next pay run.

 Free time tracking software typically covers small teams (5-10 employees) with basic clock-in, timesheet generation, and simple reports.
 Shifton's free plan covers up to 10 employees with full time tracking, GPS verification, and mobile app access - which is unusual at the free tier.

-Paid time tracking software adds features that grow with team size: integrations with payroll, advanced reporting, biometric verification, multi-location support, audit logs, and labor compliance features.
-Most paid plans run $4 to $12 per employee per month, with biometric and enterprise features adding $5 to $15 on top.
+Paid time tracking software adds features that grow with team size: integrations with payroll, advanced reporting, multi-location support, audit logs, and labor compliance features.
+Most paid plans run $4 to $12 per employee per month, with enterprise features adding $5 to $15 on top.

 • Trusting the honor system at scale.
 Self-reported hours work for 5 people.
 Past 15-20 employees, time fraud and rounding errors quietly drain 1-3 percent of payroll.